zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/using-aws-marketplace-image.md

 ---
+docs: DOCS-607
+doctypes:
+- ''
 title: Using the AWS Marketplace NGINX Ingress Controller Image
-description: "This guide walks you through the steps to set up NGINX Ingress Controller using the AWS Marketplace."
+toc: true
 weight: 200
-doctypes: [""]
-toc: true
-docs: "DOCS-607"
 ---

+This guide walks you through the steps to set up NGINX Ingress Controller using the AWS Marketplace

-## Before you being
+## Before you begin

 Follow this guide to set up NGINX Ingress Controller using AWS Marketplace.
 This involves some extra steps to make sure everything works as it should.